 Furthermore, their low-inventory strategy creates situations of out-of-stock when a product is particularly successful, leaving customers wanting what they can’t have.
 The retailer is already aware of these problems: compared to 2019’s first quarter inventory, 2020’s inventory was reduced to accommodate lower demand.

 For instance, zebra print was nowhere to be found at the start of 2018, at a time when leopard print had doubled in visibility in Europe.
-Nonetheless, zebra print was forecasted to experience a boom, and it indeed did, quadrupling in visibility in just one year’s time.
+Nonetheless, zebra print was forecasted to experience a boom, and it indeed did, quadrupling in visibility in just one year.

 Today, the print continues to be trendy, and it doesn’t take a trend forecaster to tell you so, it only takes a quick look around at what people are wearing right now.
 So just imagine how practical this data could have back then, before brands had any idea of the success of the trend for the seasons to come.

-his is just one example of the kind of data that can help merchandising and planning teams align with design teams to adjust quantities based on forecasted trend behaviors, taking into account high seasons and optimal launch times for any given product.
-This data is indispensable for a strategic collection planning that reduces overstock, prevents out-of-stock, and responds to consumer desires all while doing good by the environment.
+This is just one example of the kind of data that can help merchandising and planning teams align with design teams to adjust quantities based on forecasted trend behaviour, taking into account high seasons and optimal launch times for any given product.
+This data is indispensable for strategic collection planning that reduces overstock, prevents out-of-stock, and responds to consumer desires all while doing good for the environment.

 Zara puts the customer at the centre